-Mr. Speaker, as a government, we will continue to create an environment that drives a strong and diversified economy, especially for young entrepreneurs.
+As a government, we will continue to create an environment that drives a strong and diversified economy, especially for young entrepreneurs.

 In 2018-19, approximately 20 loans were provided to young entrepreneurs through the Drive Program, supporting 40 positions.
-This year we are allocating \$200,000 to continue to assist young entrepreneurs through the loans of this program up to \$10,000.
+This year, we are allocating \$200,000 to continue to assist young entrepreneurs through loans up to \$10,000.